AdiPadi2703/Image-Inpainting-Using-GANs/README.md

 ## Training

 The main difference between the original implementation and this project is in the way the model is trained.
 Along with the usual hinge loss for the generator, a reconstruction loss is added (L1 Loss) since it gave better results than without.
 The weights for reconstruction and hinge loss are 1 and 0.01 respectively.
 Also as mentioned, the discriminator only takes in the predicted image as input.
-The model was trained for a maximum of _ iterations.
+The model was trained for a maximum of 200000 * 30 iterations.

+## Results

+The results after training for a few epochs varied widely depending on the images as shown below.
+Faces which aren't facing directly at the viewer gave poor results probably due to a dataset imbalance.
+Also, articles such as glasses and hats were removed after inpainting as desired.

+## Possible Improvements

+Due to constraints on compute resources, the model could not be trained for more epochs.
+More training could definitely improve results.
+In addition, a more careful analysis of the dataset could help in reducing bias towards certain images.
+Using different ways of calculating loss could also be done.
+Of course other architectures could definitely be used.

+## References

+-> <a href="https://arxiv.org/abs/1806.03589">Original Paper proposing DeepFillV2</a><br>
+-> <a href="https://github.com/avalonstrel/GatedConvolution_pytorch">DeepFillV2 with Self Attention</a><br>
+-> <a href="https://arxiv.org/abs/1805.08318">Paper on Self Attention for GANs</a><br>